 - Heroic RRoD: After he used his stigma power at the end of Chapter 4 boss, he's too tired to go on and needs to rest for the entirety of Chapter 5, entrusting the artifact to Ries.

 - He Who Fights Monsters: Deliberately does this to himself and asks to fight monsters because he believes he deserves it.
 He's stopped before he can go completely off the slippery slope thanks to Ries' presence and his experience in the 3rd.

 - Laughing Mad: You'd react the same way if you were told that you were getting a promotion after you just killed your big sister figure and superior.

 - Limit Break: In SC, his S-Craft is "Grail Sphere."
-The 3rd as gives him "Spear of Loa" and "Spear of Ur."
+The 3rd also gives him "Spear of Loa" and "Spear of Ur."

 - Manipulative Bastard: Throughout all of SC and half of The 3rd, almost everything he says and does is in some way a lie calculated to advance his agenda

 - Manly Tears: He finally shed some tears when he and Ries has to kill Rufina for the second time to ensure that a second Phantasma couldn't come into being.

 - Meaningful Rename: Kevin's decision to change his Dominion title at the end of The 3rd is meaningful on its own, and not only because it's the first time in the entire history of the Gralsritter than anyone has done that.
 What he changes it to is even more meaningful as his new title is adapted from Rufina's own.

 - My Greatest Failure: He unintentionally caused the death of his parent-surrogate Rufina.

 - My God, What Have I Done?: His entirely understandable reaction to the aftermath of his Stigma manifesting.